-Once you have consent to assess any of our unit standards, you'll need to participate in moderation to ensure consistent and fair assessment practices that meet the national standard.
+Once you have consent to assess any of our unit standards, you'll need to participate in moderation to ensure consistent and fair assessment practices meet the national standard.
 We've got information about the different types of moderation and how it all happens, on this page.

 Moderation is the process of ensuring that assessment practices are valid, consistent and fair, and at the national standard.
 We are responsible for managing a moderation system for schools and providers assessing our standards.